-LPBW: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean
+‘LPBW’: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean

 Another fan told Jeremy to “Never, never, never [stop kissing baby Ember], and always tell her you love her everyday several times a day.”
 The follower also told Jeremy that doing so will make baby Ember feel safe and secure.

-As for Audrey, her ‘dilemma’ stems from having a lack of sleep, which is quite understandable considering the 26-year-old just gave birth to baby Ember Jean a week ago.
+As for Audrey, her “dilemma” stems from having a lack of sleep, which is quite understandable considering the 26-year-old just gave birth to Ember Jean a week ago.

-“But if I “sleep when she sleeps” I miss all the milk drunk cuddles… it’s a dilemma.”
+“But if I ‘sleep when she sleeps’ I miss all the milk drunk cuddles… it’s a dilemma.”

 Audrey initially expressed how little sleep she’s been getting since becoming a mother to Ember.
-In fact, she mentioned in her Instagram Story that she only got around 7 hours of sleep in a period of 6 days.
+In fact, she mentioned in her Instagram Story that she only got around seven hours of sleep in a period of six days.

 Most of Audrey’s followers told her that it’s normal for first-time moms to have trouble getting some sleep.
-And it’s not just because mothers of young children such as Ember need to be up always to feed and take care of the babies but also because it’s quite difficult not to be overwhelmed with such bundles of joy.
+And it’s not just because mothers of young children such as Ember need to be up always to feed and take care of the babies, but also because it’s quite difficult not to be overwhelmed with such bundles of joy.

 One follower told Audrey that it’s typical for a first-time mom to just want to “sit there and watch her 24/7.”
 The fan also told Audrey that she needed to rest.

-“Enjoy your precious little angel, but don’t forget to look after mama.”
+“Enjoy your precious little angel, but don’t forget to look after mama,” was one comment.

-Another gave a more detailed advice telling Audrey to pump enough milk and let Jeremy feed baby Ember so she could get a few more hours of rest.
-The follower also said that baby Ember could feel her stress if she’s worn out from lack of sleep.
+Another gave a more detailed advice telling Audrey to pump enough milk and let Jeremy feed Ember so she could get a few more hours of rest.
+The follower also said that Ember could feel her stress if she’s worn out from lack of sleep.

 ????She’s here!????
 Get all the details about Jeremy and Audrey Roloff’s precious new daughter, including her name! #LPBW https://t.co/tS8LGuDxI9 pic.twitter.com/Yg3eJw70S5